Error Reference

 Description: Invalid character

-Cause: Character not recognized by the lexer (not part of rill syntax).
+Cause: Character not recognized by the lexer (not part of Rill syntax).

 Resolution: Remove or replace the invalid character.
 Common causes: unicode characters in identifiers, unsupported operators, or copy-paste artifacts.